petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/auto-scaling.md

 ```

 !!! note
     Auto-scaling is only available for the Liferay DXP service in production environments.
-Once auto-scaling is enabled, each extra instance of the service will incur an hourly charge.
+Once auto-scaling is enabled, each extra instance of the service incurs an hourly charge.
 For more information on how auto-scaling is charged, see [How Auto-scaling is Charged](https://help.liferay.com/hc/en-us/articles/360030843592-How-Auto-Scaling-is-charged-).

 ## JVM Memory Configuration